-Although Lakewood does not directly provide affordable housing, the City is in the negotiation process of an affordable housing developer to develop 37 affordable for-sale townhomes on nine vacant properties remaining from the Housing Successor Agency.
+Although Lakewood does not directly provide affordable housing, the City has completed the negotiation process of an affordable housing developer to develop 37 affordable for-sale townhomes on nine vacant properties remaining from the Housing Successor Agency.
+The properties have been successfully transferred to the developer and construction is expected to begin in July of 2025.